-As the Company operates in the retail industry, the credit sales are occasional.
+As the Company operates in the retail industry, the credit sales are occasional (coming mostly from rentals of withing Company stores).
 As such, the Company monitors the outstanding receivables on an individual basis, and follows-up on overdue collections.
-As at 31 December 2019 (30 June 2019), the Company had no overdue trade receivables.
+As at 31 December 2020 (31 December 2019), the Company had no overdue trade receivables.